 The Cloud – Remote Working

-Access, the software, was never intended to support databases in the cloud.
+Microsoft Access, the software, is not in itself intended for databases in the cloud.
 That’s not to say that a workable solutions for people working from their home offices can’t be found.

-For example, you could set up a remote desktop, in which you connect to a computer in the office when working from home or other locations.
+You connect to a computer in the office when working from home or from any other location.
 Using your mouse and keyboard, you operate the office computer as if you’re sitting at it.

 Virtual desktop costs need to be carefully considered before making any decision on which company, or companies, you engage to provide the service.
-You need to make contingencies for your provider failing as a business, for faults occurring in their servers, and any other factors that could interfere with the smoothness and responsiveness of your desktops.
+You need to make contingencies for your provider failing as a business, for faults occurring in their servers, and for any other factors that could interfere with the smoothness and responsiveness of the provided desktops.

 Bespoke Database Designs

 These are some of the databases developed for DMW Consultancy clients: